[1]:

 [5]:

-If you want to obtain the value of the attribute without units, you can use the magnitude attribute:
+If you want to obtain the raw numerical value without units, you can use the magnitude attribute:

 [6]: